-My Fee for coaching is: $ .
+My Fee for coaching is: $ € 120,-- per month .

 Action Exercise #7: Speak it out!

-Take the fee you discovered in the last exercise and write it down as: $ per month.
+Take the fee you discovered in the last exercise and write it down as:€120 per month.
 Walk over to a mirror and tell yourself your fee.
 Speak the sentence out loud a few times, “I charge $XXX per month for coaching, and $XXX for my initial Discovery Session consultation.”
 How does it feel?
 Does it make you sick to your stomach?
 Does it make you feel powerful?
 Take time now to write about what comes up for you when you say your fee out loud.